google/flax/docs/flip/1009-optimizer-api.md

 Remarks:

-- As opposed to the [previous API], we now can keep the entire `variables` including the `params` as an input and output to the `train_step()`.
+- Compared with the [previous API], we can now keep the entire `variables` including the `params` as an input and output to the `train_step()`.
 - Splitting `params` from `variables` is still necessary inside the train step because we only want to compute gradients with respect to `params` and not the entire `variables`.
-- A further complication is that we cannot provide `apply_fn` and `opt_update_fn` as direct arguments to the jitted function `train_step()` because they're not valid JAX types.
+- A further complication is that we cannot provide `apply_fn` and `opt_update_fn` as direct arguments to the jitted function `train_step()` because they're not valid JAX types - they need to be wrapped in a `make_train_step()` function like above, or declared as `static_argnums` to `jax.jit()`.

 ## Linen Helper
 [Linen helper]: #linen-helper

-While the above training loop is perfectly fine, there is quite a number of lines that are going to be exactly the same for every Linen training loop, namely the splitting of variables, passing in parameters separately because we only need the gradients for those, updating the parameters with the opimizer and then merging the updated parameters, any other updated collections, and the unchanged collections to generate the new variables.
-We also need to keep track of the model's `apply_fn`, the otpimizer's `update_fn`, and the optimizer state, in addition to the data.
+While the above training loop is perfectly fine, a number of lines are going to be exactly the same for every Linen training loop, namely:

+1. The splitting of variables.
+2. Passing in parameters separately because we only need the gradients for those.
+3. Updating the parameters with the opimizer.
+4. Merging the updated parameters, any other updated collections, and the unchanged collections to generate the new variables.
+5. We also need to keep track of the model's `apply_fn`, the otpimizer's `update_fn`, and the optimizer state, in addition to the data.

 If we put all this state into a dataclass then we only have to pass around a single object (and the train data):